anup-khanal-reisys/idle-user-logout/readme.txt

 Tested up to: 4.2.2
 Stable tag: 1.2

 This plugin automatically logs out the user after a period of idle time.
-The time period can be configured from admin end general settings page.
+The time period can be configured from admin end.

 == Description ==
 This plugin automatically logs out the user after a period of idle time.